open-contracting/standard/docs/guidance/map/pre-qualification.md

 :title: Tender section
 ```

 Any potential supplier can submit a request to take part in the first stage, but only qualified potential suppliers will be invited to submit a bid for the contract.
-Therefore, `tender/procurementMethod` is set to ‘selective’.
+Therefore, `tender.procurementMethod` is set to ‘selective’.
+The deadline for potential suppliers to pre-qualify is disclosed in `tender.expressionOfInterestDeadline`.
+The deadline for bids from qualified potential suppliers is disclosed in `tender.tenderPeriod.endDate`.

 ```{note}
 OCDS does not currently provide a way to disclose information on the second stage of multi-stage procedures.
 The approach to modelling multi-stage procedures is under discussion on [GitHub](https://github.com/open-contracting/standard/issues/440).